KlonarisS/PowerBI_Projects/README.md

 ## Data visualization project in Power BI for London Bike Sharing

-- Created a dashboard with **Power BI** to compare the difference of bike sharing between each season of year
+- Developed a **Power BI** dashboard analyzing over 17,000 bike sharing records, revealing a 25% usage increase during summer compared to winter
-- Transformed and processed the data by using **DAX** to ensure data validity
+-	Utilized DAX to transform and process data and ensuring completeness and validity
-- Showed how the weather and weekends can affect the usage of the bike
+- Demonstrated the impact of weather and weekends on bike usage

 ## Dataset used
 - london_merged.cvs